-There are two components to the Final Portfolio:
+There are two parts to this Final Portfolio:

 If you get anything from this term, I hope it’s the idea that composing isn’t just for college – it’s a tool you use in community, personal, and professional situations as well.
 And once you learn how to analyze a rhetorical situation, you can start to figure out what someone wants you to write no matter what the situation.

 So… what we want you to do is, first, revise your first two units.
-We’d have you do the third too– but we just finished that one, so we don’t really have time–but if you have some changes you need to make, you’re welcome to do so.
-We’ve talked about revision throughout the semester.
-We know that the first draft of an article is just the beginning; we want to work at making it something that’s ready to show the world (not just your teachers.)
+We’d have you do the third too– but we just finished that one, so we don’t really have time– but if you have some changes you need to make, you’re welcome to do so.
+Include it anyway!
+We’ve talked about revision throughout the semester, reading Anne Lamott’s “Sh&^&y First Drafts” and Donald Murray’s “The Maker’s Eye.”
+They both tell us that the first draft of an article is just the beginning; we want to work at making it what Anne Lamott calls “dental,” something that’s ready to show the world (not just your teachers.)
+Think too about the article we read called “Clean Up Your Mess.”
+Make it visually readable, as well as having readable content.
 Think of yourself as a writer beyond the classroom.
-Take yourself seriously, and be confident that you indeed have something to say.
+Your words are important– so present them accordingly!

-Both units one and two must be revised!
+Both units one and two should be revised!
 Unit three must be included!

 The Final Reflection

-I know this has been one weird few months.
+I know this has been one weird few months, after a weird year.
 We’re living in unprecedented times, and we’re all being asked to work in new ways.
 I’m so proud of everybody for hanging in and continuing your college careers in the face of unimaginable challenges.
 So for this Final Reflection piece of at least 1000 words, I’d like to ask you to consider the following questions: